-The natural world Shows curiosity in the environment around them inside and outdoors.
+RE The natural world Shows curiosity in the environment around them inside and outdoors.
 Foci: Immediate observations Says what they can hear, see, and feel whilst outside.
-Being Special: where do The natural world Comments on unknown objects, based on their own exploration.
+Unit 3 Being special: The natural world Comments on unknown objects, based on their own exploration.
 Observes and talks about the changes in objects over a period (melting).
 Foci: Observation of change An immediate change, feeling the wind pick up, getting sunny.
 Observes and talks about the changes in nature they notice.
-Why is Christmas special The natural world Takes part in simple experiments led by an adult (floating and sinking) discussing the differences in the objects.
+The natural world Takes part in simple experiments led by an adult (floating and sinking) discussing the differences in the objects.
 Makes simple predictions with support.
 Foci: Observation of difference Observation after a session.
 Answers and asks "why" questions.
 Engages in non-fiction books.
 Listens to and talks about non-fiction books applying new knowledge and vocabulary.
 Names the four seasons and talks about their differences and the impact on their lives. traditional foods, significant buildings, traditional clothing and their own language like we do in England.
 The natural world Carries out simple set up experiment (sorting materials) that enables them to talk about similarities -classifying.
 Foci: Observation of similarities Pupils use new knowledge to classify animals therefore highlighting their similarities.
 For example, carnivore dinosaurs all have sharp claws and teeth.
 Understands animals have similar features to live in specific habitat.
 Camouflage, fur to protect from the cold etc. The natural world Selects equipment to help them follow their own enquiry of interest, for example, which mini beasts live in the playground?
 Records observations in a number of ways; drawings, written work, photographs.
 Foci: Observation of change over a period Records observations to enable changes to be observed.
 Shows an understanding of the passing of time through the life cycle of plants, animals, and mini beasts.
 Sequences the basic stages of human life cycle.
-What places are special The natural world ELG Explores the natural world around them, making observations and drawing pictures of animals and plants.
+Unit 5 Which places are The natural world ELG Explores the natural world around them, making observations and drawing pictures of animals and plants.
 ELG Knows some similarities and differences between the natural world around them and contrasting environments, drawings on their experiences and what has been read in class.
 ELG Understands some important processes and changes in the natural world around them, including the seasons and changing states of matter.
-What times/stories are we belong? for Christians? important to Christians?
-Christians? and why? special and why?
+Unit 6 Which stories are Sheffield where do we belong? perform Nativity plays at God so important to put a cross on their special and why? special and why Agreed Syllabus 2.5.5.0 Christmas?
+(Why is Christians?
+Easter garden?
+(Why is , ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, (THEMATIC)